cvvergara/pgrouting/doc/contraction/pgr_contraction_hierarchies.rst

 Description
 -------------------------------------------------------------------------------

-Contraction reduces the size of the graph by removing some of the vertices and edges and, for example, might add edges that represent a sequence of original edges decreasing the total time and space used in graph algorithms.

-The main Characteristics are:
+In large graphs, like the road graphs or electric networks, graph contraction can be used to speed up some graph algorithms.
+Contraction hierarchies can reduce the size of explored graph by adding shortcut edges and by introducing an order between nodes, which gives a notion of priority to the shortest path algorithm used to find point to point paths.
+In this way, it decreases the total time and space used by shortest path algorithms.

+This implementation allows the user to forbid contraction of a set of nodes.
-- Process is done only on edges with positive costs.
+The process is done on edges with positive costs.

-- Does not return the full contracted graph
+As for ``pgr_contraction`` method, it does not return the full contracted graph, only the changes: added shortcut edges and contracted nodes.

-  - Only changes on the graph are returned

-- Currnetly there are two types of contraction methods

-  - Dead End Contraction
-  - Linear Contraction

-- The returned values include

-  - the added edges by linear contraction.
-  - the modified vertices by dead end contraction.

-- The returned values are ordered as follows:
+Furthermore, the returned values are ordered as follows:

-  - column ``id`` ascending when type is ``v``
+  - column ``id`` ascending when type is ``v`` (vertex);
-  - column ``id`` descending when type is ``e``
+  - column ``id`` descending when type is ``e`` (edge).

 Signatures